ryantd42/NY-Legislative-Git/2023/S6110C-2023/bill.md

-  printed to be committed to the Committee on Investigations and Govern- ment Operations -- reported favorably from said committee, ordered  to first  and  second  report,  ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of third reading
+  printed to be committed to the Committee on Investigations and Govern- ment Operations -- reported favorably from said committee, ordered  to first  and  second  report,  ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of  third  reading --  committed  to the Committee on Rules -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

- AN ACT to amend the public officers law,  in  relation  to  waiving  the local  residency  requirement  for  public  officers in the village of Portville
+ AN  ACT  to  amend  the  public officers law, in relation to waiving the local residency requirement for the village clerk and village treasur- er in the village of Portville

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: